 REE, also known as the basal metabolic rate(BMR), refers to the calories your body uses at rest for functions that keep you alive.
-This expenditure accounts for about 50-70% of your calorie intake as bodily activities such as breathing and blood circulation happen 24/7.
-The percentage isn’t accurate since the BMR is different for everyone based on age, sex, gender, weight, and body composition.
+This expenditure accounts for about 50-70% of your calorie intake as bodily functions such as breathing and blood circulation happen 24/7.
+The percentage isn’t always accurate since the BMR is different for everyone based on age, sex, gender, weight, and body composition.

 Thermic Effect Of Food

 Next up is thermal expenditure, which refers to the energy your body expends in activities such as food metabolism, digestion, and absorption.
 It only accounts for between 5 – 10% of your calorie needs.